UniOfGreenwich/elee1149-coursework--steak/README.md

     <img src="/dashboard.png" alt="dashboard" width="600">
 </a>

 Steak is a web-based tool, designed to simplify money management.
-Upon signing up, users can input bank balances, incomes, and outcomes.
-Money can be assigned to "Jars", which essentially act as money pots for any desired purpose.
-Balances can be tracked over time, and are graphically translated for ease of interpretation.
+Upon signing up, users can input their bank balances.
+Money can be assigned to "Jars", which act as savings pots for any specified purpose.
+A budgeting page is also present, allowing the user to allocate their monthly income, displaying the incoming/outgoings as a budgeting sheet and a corresponding pie chart.
+Balances can be tracked over time, and are graphically realised for ease of interpretation.
+Payment transactions can be tracked, with data exports for all the aforemented available for download at any time.
+All data is summarised on the dashboard, accompanied by a breaking financial news portal for those who are interested.

 ### Built With